 Support BMCA via the interworking between the DS-TT and NW-TT:

-- When DS-TT received any announce messages from the nodes connecting to the port(s) of the DS-TT, if the message Priority Vector of the announce message is better than or equal to the Port Priority Vector of the received port or the DS-TT expired to receive announce message from the PDU Session, the DS-TT sends the received announce messages to NW-TT via UE.
-Then the NW-TT is responsible to detect the Announce reception timeouts
+- When DS-TT received any announce messages from the nodes connecting to the port(s) of the DS-TT, if the message Priority Vector of the announce message is better than or equal to the Port Priority Vector of the received port, the DS-TT sends the received announce messages to NW-TT via UE.
+The NW-TT is responsible to detect the Announce reception timeouts over the Slave port and runs the PortStateSelection state machine to update the BMCA port state.
+When the DS-TT time outs to receive announce message from the PDU Session, it sends the received announce messages over the Master port to the NW-TT, and then the NW-TT runs the PortStateSelection state machine and decides whether to update the BMCA port state.